Communism in India: Other communist movements

+Involvement in Indian politics

 Communist political parties

 As of 2022, the Communist Party of India (Marxist) (abbreviated CPIM) is the largest communist party in India.
 The party emerged from a split from the Communist Party of India in 1964.
 The CPI(M) was formed at the Seventh Congress of the Communist Party of India (Marxist) held in Kolkata (formerly Calcutta) from 31 October to 7 November 1964.
 Land reform movement in India led by CPI(M) leaders Benoy Choudhury and Hare Krishna Konar which threatened the interests of the landowning middle/backward castes that supported the Communist Party of India (Marxist).
 As of 2022, CPI(M) is leading the state government in Kerala and having elected members in 8 state legislative assemblies including Kerala, Tripura, Bihar, Maharashtra, Assam, Odisha, Tamil Nadu and Rajasthan.
 It also leads the West Bengal Left Front.
 As of 2016, CPI(M) claimed to have 1,048,678 members.
 It is one of the eight National Parties of India.
 The highest body of the party is the Politburo.
 There are a large number of smaller Marxist parties, including the Communist Party of India (Marxist-Leninist), Marxist Communist Party of India, Marxist Coordination Committee in Jharkhand, Forward Bloc in Bengal, Janathipathiya Samrakshana Samithy, Communist Marxist Party and BTR-EMS-AKG Janakeeya Vedi in Kerala, Mazdoor Mukti (Workers' Emancipation) and Party of Democratic Socialism in West Bengal, Janganotantrik Morcha in Tripura, the Ram Pasla group in Punjab, and the Orissa Communist Party in Orissa.

 The Communist Party of India (Maoist) is a Maoist communist party in India which aims to overthrow the government of India through people's war.
 It was founded on 21 September 2004, through the merger of the Communist Party of India (Marxist–Leninist) People's War (People's War Group), and the Maoist Communist Centre of India (MCCI).
 The merger was announced on 14 October the same year.
 In the merger a provisional central committee was constituted, with the erstwhile People's War Group leader Muppala Lakshmana Rao, alias "Ganapathi", as general secretary.
 Further, on May Day 2014, the Communist Party of India (Marxist–Leninist) Naxalbari merged into the CPI (Maoist).
 The CPI (Maoist) are often referred to as the intellectuals in reference to the Naxalbari insurrection conducted by radical Maoists in West Bengal in 1967.
 CPI (Maoist) is designated as a terrorist organisation in India under Unlawful Activities (Prevention) Act.